pombreda/lepl/doc-src/manual/offside.rst

 In a little more detail: `Block()
 <api/redirect.html#lepl.offside.matchers.Block>`_ and `BLine()
 <api/redirect.html#lepl.offside.matchers.BLine>`_ collaborate with a monitor
-(an advanced feature of LEPL that allows matchers to share data as they are added to or leave the call stack) to share the "current indentation level".
+(an advanced feature of Lepl that allows matchers to share data as they are added to or leave the call stack) to share the "current indentation level".

 Because blocks can be nested we typically have a recursive grammar.
 For